 Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
-The DSL/DDSL are aware of local contact details and referral routes into local housing organisations, so they can raise/progress concerns at the earliest opportunity.
+Via the Staffordshire Safeguarding Board and Social Care, the DSL/DDSL can access contact details and referral routes into local housing organisations, so they can raise/progress concerns at the earliest opportunity.

 Indicators of risk include household debt, rent arrears, domestic abuse, and anti-social behaviour, as well as the family being asked to leave a property.
 Whilst referrals and/or discussion with the Local Housing Authority will be progressed as appropriate, and in accordance with local procedures, this will not replace a referral into children's social care where a child has been harmed or is at risk of harm.

-We also recognise that in some cases 16/17 yr olds could be living independently from their parents or guardians and they will require a different level of intervention and support.
+We also recognise that in some cases 16/17 yr olds (potential siblings of our pupils) could be living independently from their parents or guardians and they will require a different level of intervention and support.
 Children's services will be the lead agency for these young people and the DSL will ensure that appropriate referrals are made based on the child's circumstances.